Fully Adaptive Composition in Differential Privacy: Introduction

 \subsection{Related Work}

-\paragraph{\textbf{Privacy composition.}} There is a long line of work on privacy composition.
+\paragraph{\textbf{Privacy Composition:}} There is a long line of work on privacy composition.
 The ``basic composition" theorem states that, when composing private algorithms, the privacy parameters (both $\epsilon$ and $\delta$) add up linearly \citep{dwork2006priv, dwork2006our, dwork2009differential}.
 The ``advanced composition" theorem allows the total $\epsilon$ to grow sublinearly with a small degradation on $\delta$ \citep{dwork2010boosting}.
 Later work \citep{kairouz2015composition, murtagh2016complexity} studies ``optimal" composition, a computationally intractable formula that tightly characterizes the overall privacy of composed mechanisms.

 More recently, several variants of privacy have been studied including (zero)-concentrated differential privacy (zCDP)~\citep{bun2016concentrated, DworkR16}, Renyi differential privacy (RDP)~\citep{mironov2017renyi}, and $f$-differential privacy ($f$-DP)~\citep{dong2019gaussian}.
 These all exhibit tighter composition results than differential privacy, but for restricted classes of mechanisms.
-Unlike our work, these results do not allow adaptive choices of privacy parameters.
+These results do not allow adaptive choices of privacy parameters.

-\paragraph{\textbf{Privacy filters and odometers.}} \citet{rogers2016odometer} originally introduced privacy filters and odometers, which allow privacy composition with adaptively selected privacy parameters.
+\paragraph{Privacy Filters and Odometers:} \citet{rogers2016odometer} originally introduced privacy filters and odometers, which allow privacy composition with adaptively selected privacy parameters.
 While their contributions provide a decent approximation of advanced composition, their bounds suffer from large constants, which prevents practical usage.
 Our work directly improves over these initial results.
 First, we construct privacy filters essentially matching advanced composition.
 We also provide flexible families of privacy odometers that outperform those of \citet{rogers2016odometer}.
-Lastly, our filters and odometers can allow algorithms being composed to satisfy zCDP, yielding greater control over the privacy loss of certain private mechanisms.